larammerce/docs/8.x/theme-development/articles.md

 On all sites, including store sites, there is a section where the content of the blog is introduced.
 A blog article is content written on a blog page.
 A blog page is an online journal or informational website usually belonging to a single individual or business that has its content displayed in reverse chronological order.

+Blog articles are often well researched, articulated and edited so that the reader finds them helpful and engaging.
+Blog articles can have varying topics and different tones of writing.
+They can also be written for websites provided they have a section for it.

+Blog articles need to be relatable and the writers often express themselves.
+These articles also encourage the readers to engage with the writer and often include images that relate to the topic.

+Blog articles invite conversation so readers can engage.
+A website’s content is often made up of various images and text that inform and guide you through the website.
+Websites do sometimes have a blog section for their blog articles.

 The content of a magazine or blog in Larammerce is a separate entity that is defined and stored as an object that you can display in the layout design in different places.

 Each blog post or article includes the following: